-And this year, Apple is partnering with Johnson & Johnson to run a new heart study using the Apple Watch (and iPhone) again.
+And last year, Apple announced it was partnering with Johnson & Johnson to run a new heart study using the Apple Watch (and iPhone) again.
 This time, the study is focused on people over the age of 65.

 Is Apple's entry into healthcare a temporary one?